csswizardry/csswizardry.github.com/_posts/2023-01-10-why-not-document-write.md

 ## What Makes Scripts Slow?

-There are a number of things that can make regular, synchronous scripts[^1] slow.
+There are a number of things that can make regular, synchronous scripts[^1]
+slow:

 1. Synchronous JS **can** block DOM construction while the file is downloading.
    * The belief that <q>synchronous JS blocks DOM construction</q> is only true